 Even though ETFs are beginner-friendly, there are a few pitfalls traders often fall into.
 Here’s what to watch out for:

-1. Skipping research
+1. Overlooking fundamental ETF research

 Not all ETFs are created equal!
 Check the ETF’s holdings, expense ratio, and performance history before buying.
 Some ETFs are heavily concentrated in a few stocks, which can increase risk.